The ITA sets out the following conditions for deductibility of an expense:

 Contingent liabilities are not tax-deductible in Uganda.

 A deduction is allowed for the depreciation of the person’s depreciable assets, other than minor assets, in accordance with the appropriate applicable rates.
 The ITA allows a taxpayer a deduction for the depreciation of their depreciable assets on a reducing-balance basis.
-Depreciable assets are classified in four classes as follows:
+Depreciable assets are classified in three classes as follows:

 |Class||Assets included||Rate of tax depreciation (%)|